ONSdigital/business-index-api/README.md

 * Java 8 or higher
 * SBT (http://www.scala-sbt.org/)

+### Development Setup

+To install/run ElasticSearch on MacOS Sierra, use Homebrew (http://brew.sh/):

+- `brew install elasticsearch`
+- `elasticsearch`

+The last command runs an interactive Elasticsearch 2.4.1 session that the application can connect to using cluster name `elasticsearch_<your username>`.

-### Building
+### Running

-To compile, build and run the application:
+To compile, build and run the application (by default it will connect to your local ElasticSearch):

 ```shell
 sbt run